Moryzont/HighNorthMaps/README.md

 ## A Mapping project by Simon & Vetle

-This is an attempt at making up to date maps, intended for use in scientific publications and other uses.
+This is an attempt at making up to date maps of the northernmost parts of fenno-scandinavia, depicting the region in the early modern period, intended for use in scientific publications and other uses.
 The maps are made by heavily relying on primary sources from the period.

 ### Place localization process
 *Places are generally located in the following way:*